tylersojka/ESPTimeCast/README.md

    - Open `http://192.168.4.1` or `http://setup.esp` in your browser.
 2. Set your WiFi and all other options.
 3. Click **Save Setting** – the device saves config, reboots, and connects.
-4. The device shows its local IP adress after boot so you can login again for setting changes
+4. The device shows its local IP address after boot so you can login again for setting changes

 *External links and the "Get My Location" button require internet access.
 They won't work while the device is in AP Mode - connect to Wi-Fi first.